 Bacs creates and shares reports relating to service user compliance, service users’ and Participants’ customers’ automated payment history including use of the Cash ISA Transfer Service and Account Switching Service and direct debit indemnity claims.
-These reports are shared with Sponsor Banks and service users where relevant.
+These reports are shared with PSPs and service users where relevant.
 Depending on the type of report, we use service user PSC personal information and Participants’ customers’ personal information to create these reports.

 Who do we share your personal information with?

 Bacs shares personal information stored in the PSW with the following: